-The barn will be open again every Saturday and Sunday afternoon from 2:00 to 4:00 pm until Thanksgiving starting April 1st.
+The barn will be open again every Saturday and Sunday afternoon from 2:00 to 4:00 pm until Thanksgiving starting the first Saturday of April.
 The barn is one of the highlights of the field trip program – it is in the barn where the rich African American history celebrated by the Foundation comes to life for the children.
 We have hands-on displays of skulls, nests, bones, pelts and feathers.
 Also there are seasonal displays of spring wildflowers, migrating birds and tree flowers.
 Finally, there are displays about year-round wildlife fauna and flora as well as local and family history.
 The barn is also the only barn on the African American Heritage Trail built by a free African American in Virginia, and possibly the East Coast.

 The Legacy of Hugh Carr & River View Farm, African American Heritage in Virginia